valdigleis/noretha/README.md

 # noretha
-Noretha is an ImageJ filter based on typical hesitant fuzzy automaton to remove noise (type pepper).
+Noretha is an ImageJ filter based on typical hesitant fuzzy automaton to remove noise (pepper).